Eicot/Assignment1-Eicot/readme.md

     4. Upload the updated GeoJSON for project
        ![gejsonio](images/gejsonio.png)

-   * Data converting to JSON file is straight forward by using available online converter after csv or xls file is downloaded (Ensure the csv/xls file is in correct format)
+   * Converting data to JSON file is straight forward by using available online converter after csv or xls file is downloaded (Ensure the csv/xls file is in correct format)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>